tdegand/Recipe-project/README.md

 ## Getting Started

-To run this application in a devlopment environment follow the steps listed below
+To run this application in a devlopment environment follow the steps listed below:

 1. Download or clone the repository
 2. Open up a terminal of your choice and run the command `cd api`